5.3 OPPS and Ambulatory Payment Classifications

 Packaging vs Separate APC Payment

 Packaging means OPPS does not pay separately for a supportive item — its cost is built into the payment for the primary service.
-Routine supplies, certain drugs, and minor ancillary services are commonly packaged (status N).
-A biller who expects separate payment for a packaged line will misread the remittance as an underpayment.
+Routine supplies, certain drugs below the per-day packaging threshold, anesthesia, recovery, and minor ancillary services are commonly packaged (status N).
+A biller who expects separate payment for a packaged line will misread the remittance as an underpayment and waste time filing a futile appeal.

 Multiple-Procedure Discount

-When more than one status T procedure is performed in the same encounter, OPPS applies a multiple-procedure discount: the highest-weighted procedure pays at full rate and the additional T procedures pay at a reduced percentage.
-Status S procedures are exempt from this reduction.
+When more than one status T procedure is performed in the same encounter, OPPS applies a multiple-procedure discount: the highest-weighted procedure pays at 100% and additional T procedures pay at a reduced percentage (commonly 50%).
+Status S procedures are exempt — they always pay at the full APC rate regardless of how many other procedures appear.
+Recognizing T versus S on the fee schedule lets a biller predict expected payment for a multi-procedure surgical claim.

 Comprehensive APCs

 Comprehensive APCs (C-APCs) take packaging further.
-When a designated primary service (status J1) is on the claim, OPPS makes a single all-inclusive payment that covers the primary service and nearly all adjunctive services, supplies, and drugs on the same claim — even items that would otherwise be separately payable.
-C-APCs shift financial risk to the hospital and reward efficient resource use.
+When a designated primary service (status J1) is on the claim, OPPS makes a single all-inclusive payment covering the primary service and nearly all adjunctive services, supplies, and drugs on the same claim — even items that would otherwise be separately payable.
+C-APCs shift financial risk to the hospital and reward efficient resource use, much like an MS-DRG does on the inpatient side.
+There are more than 70 C-APCs covering device-intensive and high-cost outpatient procedures.

 On an OPPS outpatient claim, a supply line carries payment status indicator N. The hospital expected a separate payment for it.
 What should the biller conclude?